monster-js/monster-js/docs/main-concept/shadow-dom.md

 * `selector`: Defines the custom element name (e.g., `<app-button>`).
 * `shadowMode`: Determines the type of Shadow DOM.
 Set to `'open'` to allow external access to the shadow root.
+* If no `shadowMode` is provided, the component will not be a Shadow DOM component by default.

 When the component is rendered, its structure and behavior are encapsulated inside the Shadow DOM, ensuring isolation from the global DOM.